-Conflict of Interest Official (COIO): The COIO is the Associate Vice President for Research and Director of the Office for Research Protections (ORP), who also serves as the COIO pursuant to the University’s individual conflict of interest policy, RP06.
-The Associate Vice President for Research and Director of the ORP reports directly to the Senior Vice President for Research for all administrative matters pertaining to the Associate Vice President and Director position.
-For matters related directly to this policy and to institutional conflicts of interest, the COIO shall report to the President.
-If the institutional conflict of interest matter involves the President, the COIO shall report directly to the Chairperson of the University’s Board of Trustees.
+Conflict of Interest Official (COIO): The COIO is the Associate Vice President for Research and Director of the Office for Research Protections (ORP), who also serves as the COIO pursuant to the University’s Individual Conflict of Interest policy, RP06.
+The Associate Vice President for Research and Director of the ORP reports directly to the Vice President for Research for all administrative matters pertaining to the Senior Vice President and Director position.
+For matters related directly to this policy and to Institutional Conflicts of Interest, the COIO shall report to the President.
+If the Institutional Conflict of Interest matter involves the President, the COIO shall report directly to the Chairperson of the University’s Board of Trustees.
 The COIO is responsible for developing, promulgating, and updating procedures and guidelines for the implementation of this policy and for providing administrative support to the ICOI Committee.
-The COIO is also responsible for reviewing all reports and disclosures submitted under this policy, determining which disclosures and potential institutional conflicts of interest must be reviewed by the ICOI Committee, and for informing the ICOI Committee of all potential ICOI situations handled by the COIO.
+The COIO is also responsible for reviewing all reports and disclosures submitted under this policy, determining which disclosures and potential Institutional Conflicts of Interest must be reviewed by the ICOI Committee, and for informing the ICOI Committee of all potential ICOI situations handled by the COIO.
 The COIO may delegate its responsibilities under this policy to staff within the ORP.

-Institutional Conflict of Interest Committee (ICOI Committee): A committee appointed by the President to evaluate institutional conflict of interest situations; to develop, in collaboration with the appropriate University officials or offices, conflict of interest management plans; to review and assist with the monitoring of management plans developed; to review reports made by the Conflict of Interest Official; to review information relating to post-approval implementation and monitoring of conflict of interest management plans; and to recommend corrective actions and/or sanctions for non-compliance with this policy.
-The ICOI Committee shall be comprised of at least five (5) voting members, including at least one senior leader at the University with sufficient independence, expertise and seniority; at least one faculty member; a representative from the Office of Internal Audit; a senior representative from the College of Medicine; and the Conflict of Interest Official.
-The Associate Vice-President for Research and Technology Transfer, the Vice-President for Development or his/her designee, a staff member from the Office for Research Protections, and General Counsel will serve as non-voting/ex-officio members of the ICOI Committee.
+Institutional Conflict of Interest Committee (ICOI Committee): A committee appointed by the President to evaluate Institutional Conflict of Interest situations; to develop, in collaboration with the appropriate University officials or offices, conflict of interest management plans; to review and assist with the monitoring of management plans developed; to review reports made by the Conflict of Interest Official; to review information relating to post-approval implementation and monitoring of Conflict of Interest management plans; and to recommend corrective actions and/or sanctions for non-compliance with this policy.
+The ICOI Committee shall be comprised of at least five (5) voting members, including at least one senior leader at the University with sufficient independence, expertise, and seniority; at least one faculty member; a representative from the Office of Internal Audit; a senior representative from the College of Medicine; and the Conflict of Interest Official.
+The Associate Vice-President for Research and Technology Transfer, the Vice-President for Development or their designee, a staff member from the Office for Research Protections, and General Counsel will serve as non-voting/ex-officio members of the ICOI Committee.

-Institutional Financial Interests: means the following financial or business interests of the University:
+Institutional Financial Interests: Institutional Financial Interests means the following financial or business interests of the University:

 - Royalty arrangements: payments, including royalty payments and licensing fees, resulting from technology transfer, licensing, and business activities that, for each arrangement, exceed $100,000 in the preceding twelve (12) month period;

-- Publicly-traded equity: equity and ownership interests valued at greater than $100,000 in the preceding twelve (12) month period in any publicly-traded, for-profit entity, except for equity held in the University’s endowment (please see note below); and
+- Publicly traded equity: equity and ownership interests valued at greater than $100,000 in the preceding twelve (12) month period in any publicly traded, for-profit entity, except for equity held in the University’s endowment (please see “Note regarding endowment” below);

-- Gifts greater than one million dollars ($1,000,000.00) from any for-profit entity or philanthropic unit associated with a for-profit entity (please see note below).
+- Gifts greater than one million dollars ($1,000,000.00) from any for-profit entity or philanthropic unit associated with a for-profit entity (please see “Note regarding gifts” below); and

 The goal of this policy is not to preclude the University from accepting philanthropy from companies that sponsor research or otherwise conduct business with the University.
 Rather, the policy is intended to help the University develop means of identifying and examining such circumstances, and of managing, through disclosures, separation of responsibilities, and as otherwise appropriate, any actual or apparent conflicts of interest that may result.